 Related post -> The Absolute Best Socks for Inline Skating

-If you feel like skating another park on Friday night (it has lights) or Saturday morning this 6,000-square-foot pre-fabricated skatepark at Northern Vermont University in Lyndon is only 5 minutes from the campsite.
+9:00 AM – 11:00 AM: This 6,000-square-foot pre-fabricated skatepark at Vermont State University in Lyndon is only 5 minutes from the campsite.
 There is also a really cool curved stair rail at the college!

 NVU Skatepark